zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    entropy testing on a file.

-   :f: The file.
+   :param f: The file.

-   :ent: The results of the entropy testing.
+   :param ent: The results of the entropy testing.

 .. _plugin-zeek-fileextract: